 The following 10 modules are available in distance learning format.
-Each module will contain the same syllabus as its counterpart delivered by direct teaching, will have the same learning outcomes and will be delivered once per annum over a fixed period of time in order to facilitate the concept of a 'virtual classroom'.
-8 modules must be taken to complete the M.Sc.
+Students must complete 8 of the 10 modules to complete the MSc.
+Each module contains the same syllabus as its counterpart delivered by direct teaching, has the same learning outcomes and is delivered once per annum at a fixed time in order to facilitate the concept of a 'virtual classroom'.
+The modules are available online for students to study for a period of 4 months.